A handpicked selection of the best cities to visit in Europe each season. The best European destinations to visit and when to visit them.

-About list last one though, I feel like warning is due: it is a lot colder than you may expect, so I recommend you do in the daytime and on a dry day!
+A warning is in order about the Blue Lagoon however: it is a lot colder than you may expect, so I recommend you do in the daytime and on a dry day!

 If you can, make plans to go chasing Northern lights, visible from in and neat Reykjavik for most of the winter months.

 Going with family?
 Find our guide to Reykjavik with kids here